Candy-Coated Flower Show Stopper: Recipe Ideas

 What ingredients do I need for the Candy-Coated Flower Show Stopper?

-How long does it take to make the Candy-Coated Flower Show Stopper?
+How can I serve the Candy-Coated Flower Show Stopper?

 Similar Pampered Chef Threads